Top Tips for Outlander Fans in Edinburgh

 His Highness Prince Charles Edward bent his head under the lintel to enter the cottage.
 Come to visit the wounded, he was dressed for the occasion in plum velvet breeches with stockings to match, immaculate linen, and – to show solidarity with the troops no doubt – a coat and waistcoat in Cameron tartan with a subsidiary plaid looped over one shoulder through a cairngorm brooch.
 His hair was freshly powdered, and the Order of St Andrew glittered brilliantly upon his breast.

-While you’re in the Jacobite Gallery, make sure you take a look at the beautiful collection of Jacobite glass, gifted by the Drambuie company to the Museum.
+While you’re in the Museum of Edinburgh (Royal Mile) make sure you take a look at the beautiful collection of Jacobite glass, gifted by the Drambuie company to the museum.
 Jacobite glasses have a fascinating symbolism which you can read about here.

 Visit the National Museum of Scotland

 The National Museum of Scotland has a whole wing dedicated to the history of Scotland, covering geology and the creation of the land, through to social history and more recent events.
 Here you’ll find plenty to fascinate you, including a targe (shield) given to Bonnie Prince Charlie, but abandoned when he fled the field after the Battle of Culloden.

 Visit the National Museum of Scotland to find out more about the real events which inspired the Outlander stories.
 (Free Entry)

 Visit the Museum of Edinburgh